thomasm20/Project05/README.md

 switchToRainbow() - method that sets the value of current to rainbow

 ===Complex===
-Complex.java contains a Complex class that
+Complex.java contains a Complex class that creates mathematical function methods.

 --Variables--
 re: private final double variable that represents the real part